hr23232323/tools-for-agents/examples/company_research_agent/README.md

 # Company Research Agent

-An autonomous agent that researches companies using web search and compiles comprehensive reports.
+An autonomous agent that researches companies by searching the web and reading full page content.

 ## What It Does

 Give it a company name, and it will:
-1. Search for general company information
+1. Search for relevant pages using Google
-2. Find recent news and developments
+2. Fetch and read the full content of key pages
-3. Identify products and services
+3. Extract detailed information about the company
-4. Gather financial information
+4. Compile everything into a comprehensive report

-5. Compile everything into a structured report
+**Why this works:** The agent doesn't just rely on search snippets - it reads actual web pages to get complete, accurate information.

 ## Quick Start